 “We have reached out to Iran and got a positive response that they will be open to a second round of talks,” a senior official in the Pakistani government says.
 Officials say they have sent a proposal to both US and Iran to re-send their delegates to resume the talks.

-Giant hoardings with “Islamabad Talks” written on them still hang outside the luxurious venue of the Hotel Serena in the capital.
+Meanwhile, giant hoardings with “Islamabad Talks” written on them still hang outside the luxurious venue of the Hotel Serena in the capital.

-The reopening of the Strait of Hormuz, Iran’s nuclear programme, and international sanctions was among the top concerns for Vance.
+The reopening of the Strait of Hormuz, Iran’s nuclear programme, and international sanctions were among the top concerns for Vance.
 The major transit point for global energy supplies was blocked by Iran after the US attacked the Islamic Republic and killed its supreme leader Ayatollah Ali Khamenei.

-The US has aggressively pushed for Iran to give up its nuclear ambitions and proposed a 20-year moratorium on uranium enrichment by Iran as part of a proposed nuclear agreement, even though Tehran has denied seeking nuclear weapons.
+The US has pushed for Iran to give up its nuclear ambitions and proposed a 20-year moratorium on uranium enrichment by Iran as part of a proposed nuclear agreement.
+Iranian officials reportedly countered with a significantly shorter period – a 5-year freeze on the programme, Axios reported.

 Vance told Iranian officials that they should dismantle all major nuclear enrichment facilities, turn over its highly enriched uranium, accept a broader peace, agree a security framework that includes regional allies, end funding for regional proxies, and fully open Hormuz without charging an exorbitant toll.